Semi Truck Winter Fronts: Useful or Outdated?

 Common Materials and Designs

-The most common material for diesel winter grille blankets are heavy-duty reinforced vinyl.
+The most common material for diesel winter grille blankets is heavy-duty reinforced vinyl.
 Some winter fronts are quilted multi-layer designs that are lightweight and easy to store.

 The Pros of Winter Fronts